• About

 Different kinds of fresh green herbs and mint can be added to this recipe, but the original Lebanese way of making the patties only involves parsley or cilantro.

-Instead of deep frying falafel, bake it instead.
+While nothing tops crunchy, deep-fried falafel patties, you can also bake them.
 Drizzle homemade falafel with olive oil, vegetable oil, or canola oil.
 Bake at 450 ℉ (232 ℃) on the bottom rack for 4 to 5 minutes.

 How To Serve Falafel